 Laid-back yet forward-thinking, well-organized but offbeat, Amsterdam is a European city all its own.
-Distinctive for its maze of canals and bridges, and a well-preserved city center brimming with 17th-century Golden Age architecture, appealing Amsterdam ticks off all of the checkboxes for a memorable big-city visit.
+Distinctive for its maze of canals and bridges, and the well-preserved downtown Amsterdam brimming with 17th-century Golden Age architecture, the city ticks off all of the checkboxes for a memorable visit.
 You’ll find traditional and innovative arts and culture; stylish boutiques and design-savvy hotels; and creative eateries and world-class nightlife—all to be enjoyed in a city built to human scale.

 Museums lead the charge for attractions with standout collections dedicated to the masterworks of Van Gogh and Rembrandt.
-The glorious Rijksmuseum holds more still from both artists, along with other Dutch masters.
+One of the best museums in the world, the glorious Rijksmuseum holds more still from both artists, along with other Dutch masters.
 History abounds, as well, and no visitor to Amsterdam should miss out on an evocative and sobering visit to the Anne Frank House.

 One of the simplest pleasures of Amsterdam is simply strolling through it all, taking in what you can of the montage of church spires and gabled roofs, cobblestone alleyways and hidden courtyards, and floating houseboats and whizzing cyclists.
 Or, join in on the bike-and-boat mindset—bike-hire shops and canal boat tours are ubiquitous.